Year of entry2017

-The course is structured around 4 courses that cover the fundamentals of social theory, social and public policy, and research methods.
+The course is structured around four themes that cover the fundamentals of social theory, social and public policy, and research methods.
 You can choose from over 30 option modules each year from across the School of Social Science, History and Philosophy, so you can make the degree your own, focusing on your own interests, strengths and experiences.

 BSc Social Science students come from a range of backgrounds and pursue a wide spectrum of careers, including in central or local government, public policy, cultural industries, enterprise, social research and journalism.
 You will study in the evening alongside London's working professionals and be taught by academics who are world-leading researchers and experts in their field, committed to engaging and participatory teaching.

 This course is available for full-time and part-time evening study in central London and Stratford.

 - Birkbeck's innovative, creative and interdisciplinary courses will help you become a competent, critical and responsible student of the social world and the psychological and social forces that shape individuals.

 - Follow your interests and choose to specialise in communication, geography, history, politics, psychosocial studies, social anthropology or social policy.

 - You will join a flourishing and diverse undergraduate student community.

 - Ours is a vibrant research culture, powered by a shared passion for learning and intellectual engagement among our academics and students.

 - In the 2014 Research Excellence Framework (REF), Sociology at Birkbeck was ranked 13th in the UK.